Vizio Subwoofer Pairing to Phone: Easy Sync Guide

 • Identify and Mitigate Interference Sources:

-• Other Wireless Devices: Devices like Wi-Fi routers, cordless phones, microwaves, smart home hubs, and even other Bluetooth devices (headphones, smartwatches) can operate on similar frequencies.
-Try temporarily turning off or moving these devices away from your soundbar and phone during pairing.
+• Other Wireless Devices: Devices like Wi-Fi routers, cordless phones, microwaves, and smart home hubs can interfere.
+Temporarily turn off or move these devices away from your soundbar and phone.

 • USB 3.0 Devices: Some USB 3.0 devices can generate radio frequency interference.
-If you have any connected to your TV or soundbar, try disconnecting them temporarily.
+Try disconnecting them temporarily if connected to your TV or soundbar.

 • Electrical Appliances: Large appliances or devices with motors can sometimes create electromagnetic interference.